Avanade/DbEx/README.md

 To simplify the process for the developer _DbEx_ enables the creation of new migration script files into the `Migrations` folder.
 This will name the script file correctly and output the basic SQL statements to perform the selected function.
 The date and time stamp will use [DateTime.UtcNow](https://docs.microsoft.com/en-us/dotnet/api/system.datetime.utcnow) as this should avoid conflicts where being co-developed across time zones.

 This requires the usage of the `Script` command, plus zero or more optional arguments where the first is the sub-command (these are will depend on the script being created).
 The optional arguments must appear in the order listed; where not specified it will default within the script file.
 Depending on the database provider not all of the following will be supported.

+The following shows the `Script` sub-commands for SQL Server.
+Use `--help` to see the commands available at rubntime.

 Sub-command | Argument(s) | Description
 -|-|-